Livelyverse/WebAPP/README.md

-# WebAPP
+# Lively-offchain
-Lively Planet Wep App support common duties of web applications such as user management.
+Lively Verse Wep App support common functionalities of web applications such as user management.